sir-shivam/PlayTune/README.md

 3. for seting up Backend
-  1.  run "cd backend"  in terminal
+  1.  run "cd backend"  in terminal (make copy button)
   2. "npm install"
   3. "nodemon"
   4. this will start local host 4000